airlock/microgateway-running-example/web-protect/README.md

 ## 🧰 General Prerequisites

-Before continuing, make sure your environment is prepared by following the instructions in the [General Setup](../general).
+Before continuing, make sure your environment is prepared by following the instructions in the [General Setup](../general) or [General-OpenShift Setup](../general-openshift).
 This includes installing required tools, deploying observability components, certificate authorities, Redis, and the Airlock Microgateway itself.